British-Iranian woman’s health deteriorates in Iran prison

-DUBAI, United Arab Emirates (AP) — The head of the Thomson Reuters Foundation says she’s “sincerely worried” about a detained British-Iranian national going on hunger strike to protest her treatment in the Islamic Republic.
+DUBAI, United Arab Emirates (AP) — The head of the Thomson Reuters Foundation said Monday she’s “sincerely worried” about a detained British-Iranian national going on hunger strike to protest her treatment in the Islamic Republic.

 Monique Villa said in a statement that Nazanin Zaghari-Ratcliffe’s “health is already at its poorest” and that she hasn’t received access to serious medical care after discovering lumps in her breasts.

-Villa said: “This is slow and cruel torture, yet one more injustice inflicted upon her.”
+“This is slow and cruel torture, yet one more injustice inflicted upon her,” Villa said.

-Zaghari-Ratcliffe is set to begin a three-day hunger strike on Monday.
+Zaghari-Ratcliffe, who worked for the charity arm of Thomson Reuters, is set to begin a three-day hunger strike on Monday.
 She will be joined by famed imprisoned Iranian human rights activists Narges Mohammadi.

 Most Read Nation & World Stories